Mary McKenzie Finlay

-Mary McKenzie Finlay RRC (28 January 1870 – 21 March 1923) was an Australian army nurse and matron at Melbourne Grammar School.
+Mary McKenzie Finlay, RRC (28 January 1870 – 21 March 1923) was an Australian army nurse and matron at Melbourne Grammar School.

+Early life

-Mary McKenzie Finlay was born at Kilmore, Victoria on 28 January 1870.
+Mary McKenzie Finlay was born at Kilmore, Victoria, on 28 January 1870.
 She was the eldest of thirteen children born to station master/land valuer James and Elizabeth (née Hill) Finlay.
 She and her siblings were educated at home by a governess.